leanprover/theorem_proving_in_lean4/induction_and_recursion.md

   | succ x => false
 ```

-The equations used to define these function hold definitionally:
+The equations used to define these functions hold definitionally:

 ```lean
 # open Nat